mvcds/hubi/docs/domain-file-guide.md

 Realize that even when the concept does not translate to a source file, you still may want to document it as part of your ubiquitous language, e.g. [domain files](https://mvcds.github.io/hubi/#domain-file) on `hubi` itself.

+By convention, all configurations should be written in lower case.

 ### Core Definitions

 What follows is a list of definitions you should know when configuring a domain file, please refer to `hubi`'s [main page](https://mvcds.github.io/hubi) for the complete definitions.